-To receive a U-Pass, you must either be present when the CTA is onsite to take photos and issue cards, or you must have a photo taken for your Chicago-Kent student ID card.
+To receive a U-Pass, you must have a photo taken for your Chicago-Kent student ID card.
 Photos are taken during new student orientation and at the Registrar's Office on the second floor.

 There is no U-Pass waiver for Chicago-Kent students.
 The Chicago Transit Authority designed the U-Pass program not only as a way to offer a discount to full-time students but also to increase CTA ridership.
 Therefore, for a school to participate in the program, CTA requires that all full-time students at that school receive the U-Pass.